Not to be missed in Sicily

 Take a stroll through the cobbled streets of Taormina, a fascinating medieval town situated on a mountain top dominating the Ionian coast.
 Don’t’ miss the Greek amphitheatre, with its famous panoramic view of Mount Etna and the sea and stop by at one of the many eateries to feast on local delicacies.

-Explore one of the most important and beautiful cities of the ancient Greek world, Syracuse boasts striking architecture, a charming old city with narrow streets and an extensive archeological park.
-Don’t miss a visit of the cathedral that was the ancient Temple of Athena.
+Explore one of the most important and beautiful cities of the ancient Greek world, Syracuse boasts striking architecture, a charming old city with narrow streets and an extensive archaeological park.
+Don’t miss a visit to the cathedral that was the ancient Temple of Athena.